 QR Scan Tags

 These tags have a QR code on the back and if your dog gets lost, anyone who has a smartphone can scan the tag when they find your pooch.
-You can setup your QR scan tag by registering your information online (and remember to keep it updated).
-A very popular example of these is Dynotag.
+You can set up your QR scan tag by registering your information online (and remember to keep it updated).
+A very popular example of this is Dynotag.

 Each registered doggy is given a unique ID and online profile that includes all his essential information.
 Most brands allow more than one contact to be listed.
 If your dog goes missing, the code can be scanned with any smartphone by the person who finds him, and you will be alerted immediately with texts and emails containing the GPS location taken from the smartphone of the person who found your pooch.

 This allows you to quickly track down your buddy.
 Unlike full GPS trackers, these tags don’t need batteries to work and there’s no subscription fee.
 Possible downsides are that they are more expensive, it’s easy to forget to update the information if you change your phone number or move house, and they aren’t much good if your dog is found by someone without a smartphone.

 For these reasons, they are best used in conjunction with a classic engraved tag.